What does a North American porcupine look like? Porcupine: photo of a porcupine from North America. Population status, threats and protection

 • Trichys (Long-tailed porcupines).

-Some Russian sources give 5 genera, including the genus Acanthion (Malayan porcupines).
+Some Russian sources list 5 genera, including the genus Acanthion (Malayan porcupines).

-Foreign sources distinguish only 3 genera of porcupines, excluding the genus Acanthion and Thecurus:
+Foreign sources identify only 3 genera of porcupines, excluding the genus Acanthion and Thecurus:

 • Genus Brush-tailed porcupines ( Atherurus)